ssshake/simple-translation/README.md

 - Easy to allow users to switch to a different language (browser settings override)
 - Supports static and dynamic strings (can pass variables into text)
 - Decent error handling
-- Minimal, you should be able to fork it and modify it without much investment
+- Minimal, you should be able to fork it and modify it without much investment.
+It's one small class.

 ### Structure of a language file